kirkofypsi/7DWorkProblemModel/industry.md

 |  [ Reorganizations ]( dimensions/strategy.md#reorganizations ) | __6.69__ times less common in the industry than overall |

 ## Education

+> The higher education industry is an umbrella term used to describe the academic institutions and organizations that provide education at levels above high school.

 #### Work problems whose occurrence in the industry is significantly more prevalent than overall
 | Work Problem | Industry vs Total Frequency Ratio |
 |-------------:|-------------------:|